Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data

-As stated previously, the microwave radiometers considered in this study measure the soil moisture content during the rotation cycle of the center pivot.
-This means that the measured locations of the field change as the pivot rotates.
-Typically, the radiometers measure the moisture content of areas that have not yet been irrigated.
+As previously mentioned, the microwave remote sensors employed in this study measure soil moisture as the center pivot system rotates.
+The pivot’s movement causes the measurement locations to change continuously, resulting in soil moisture observations that vary across both space and time.